TheRobQ/volunteer-me/README.md

 # Volunteer-Me

-A proof-of-concept app that uses D3 to visualize user-entered data and track volunteeering goals.
+A proof-of-concept app that uses D3 to visualize user-entered data and track volunteering goals.

 ### Goal tracking for individuals and groups